 How Much Does Blepharoplasty Cost?

-The cost of eyelid surgery (blepharoplasty) typically falls in the $3,300 to $9,900 range here at our practice; however, the price varies significantly depending on each patient’s customized treatment plan.
-For patients seeking treatment of both the upper and lower eyelids, an all-encompassing blepharoplasty procedure generally costs approximately $7,500.
+The cost of eyelid surgery (blepharoplasty) typically falls in the $5000-$9000 range.
 Factors such as the type of eyelid surgery being performed, whether the treatment includes both upper and lower blepharoplasty or just one of those options, the complexity of the surgery, surgeon and facility fees, anesthesia fees, whether other treatments are being performed in combination with eyelid surgery, and other associated components will be taken into account.
 Ultimately, your cost estimate will be informed by your unique needs and the nature of your cosmetic goals.